Created: March 1995

 My father decided to retire in California and had for years been designing his custom dream retirement home.
-In 1964 he built that home and saved quite a bit by our doing much of the work ourselves including all the finish cabinetry.
+In fact, he built the first version in Louisiana then he and my mother came up with hundreds of improvements.
+In 1964 he built the revised version of that home and saved quite a bit by our doing much of the work ourselves including all the finish cabinetry.
 He rented a ShopSmith just long enough to finish that home.
 When it went away it took my dreams of being able to use it to build all kinds of things.
 Meanwhile my uncle who lived in the area was so impressed he asked my father to build a home construction firm as part of his retirement.
 My father said he would set that firm up and keep an ownership position, but he was no longer interested in doing that kind of work for a living.
 He and my uncle setup a custom home shop with attached cabinet shop that soon became the cabinet supplier of choice for much of this area.
 My father equipped that shop with commercial Powermatic and commercial Delta tools, but also added another ShopSmith.
 He liked some of the things that tool does well.

 A few months later I met a fellow who eventually became my best friend.
 His father was one of the senior engineering professors in our area and had access to the university's full professional engineering wood shop.
 He also taught the advanced architectural woodworking classes for the university.
 Even with access to all those tools, for convenience he bought and used a ShopSmith to build a large extension onto their home.
 As My friend's father eventually became my mentor and one of my closest "adult" friends with our working together on innumerable projects as I went through engineering school and was starting my career.
 Strangely, as well as we got along neither he nor my father would let me use their ShopSmith machines as they both these ShopSmith tools were just too dangerous.